topic: Managing the Software Development Process

 IMPORTANT: Please review these prerequisites, they include important information that will help you with this content.

-• NATIONAL-QUALIFICATIONS-FRAMEWORK: [TODO] Conducting Research and User Interviews
+• NATIONAL-QUALIFICATIONS-FRAMEWORK: Conducting Research and User Interviews

 • NATIONAL-QUALIFICATIONS-FRAMEWORK: Agile Project Management